-To understand the current state and set goals for the district-scale objectives (as described in section 3.3), workshops were held with iwi and hapū representatives, TRC and key stakeholders from NPDC on 16 August and 11 September 2023.
-The outcome of these workshops is given below in figure 4.1, as the agreed scores for the current state and the targets for 2026, 2033 and 2053.
-More details on the discussions supporting the scores and an example scoreing sheet is provided in Appendices B and C.
+To understand the current state and set goals for the As no catchment management plans have been district-scale objectives (as described in section 3.3), completed yet, the catchment scale indicators have not been measured.
+It is expected that these, along with a workshops were held with iwi and hapū representatives, weighted average will be included in future iterations TRC and key stakeholders from NPDC on 16 August and of the Vision and Roadmap as they are completed.
+11 September 2023.
+The outcome of these workshops is The weighted average can be considered to represent given below in figure 4.1, as the agreed scores for the the score at a district scale for these objectives. current state and the targets for 2026, 2033 and 2053.
+The weighting for each catchment score will be based More details on the discussions supporting the scores on the urban area within that catchment. and an example scoreing sheet is provided in Appendices B and C.